ADEData-Lab/ADE-EPC-Analysis/docs/GIS_DATA.md

 ### Option 3: Python API

-Use the downloader directly in your code:
+Use the legacy London-only downloader directly in your code (deprecated):

 ```python
 from src.legacy.acquisition.london_gis_downloader import LondonGISDownloader